-A Danish iOS developer that I follow on Twitter retweeted a something about corona case numbers being undercounted in Nebraska.
+A Danish iOS developer that I follow on Twitter retweeted about corona case numbers being undercounted in Nebraska.
 As far as I know he has no connections to the US in general or Nebraska in particular.

-I’ve seen more of this lately: following news that has absolutely no connection to their lives.
+I’ve seen more of this lately: people following news that has absolutely no connection to their lives.
 This is often at the exclusion of being involved in the news and politics that would actually affect their lives such as the local school board, city council meetings or the weather — using myself as an example, I’ve been filled with righteous outrage after reading about Trump all night and then forgotten to take an umbrella with me to work.

 Stepping back from this hasn’t been easy for me.
 I’m a former news junkie, obsessed with politics and would mindlessly swap a night of sleep for r/politics.